visgl/deck.gl/docs/advanced/views.md

 One of the core features of deck.gl is enabling perfectly synchronized visualization overlays on top other React components and DOM elements.
 When using a single `View` this is quite easy (just make `DeckGL` canvas a child of the base component and make sure they have the same size).
 But when using multiple viewports, correctly positioning base components gets trickier, so deck.gl provides some assistance.

-In this example the `StaticMap` component gets automatically position under the `WebMercatorViewport`:
+In this example the `StaticMap` component gets automatically positioned under the `WebMercatorViewport`:
 ```js
   const views = [
     new FirstPersonView({...}),